merkatorgis/docker4gis/docs/proxy.md

 HTTP 2.0 is supported.

-## Get started
+## Getting started

-Copy this `proxy` directory as a template into your project's `Docker` folder.
+Copy the `templates/proxy` directory into your project's `Docker` directory.
 The default `run\build.sh` script will pick things up then.

 ### Default destinations